brunokoga/Montevideo/advanced_dir/prestigeClasses/holyVindicator.md

 **Stigmata (Su)** : A vindicator willingly gives his blood in service to his faith, and is marked by scarified wounds appropriate to his deity.
 He may stop or start the flow of blood by force of will as a standard action; at 6th level it becomes a move action, and at 10th level it becomes a swift action.
 Activating stigmata causes bleed damage equal to half the vindicator's class level, and this bleed damage is not halted by curative magic.
 While the stigmata are bleeding, the vindicator gains a sacred bonus (if he channels positive energy) or profane bonus (if he channels negative energy) equal to half his class level.
 Each time he activates his stigmata, the vindicator decides if the bonus applies to attack rolls, weapon damage rolls, Armor Class, caster level checks, or saving throws; to change what the bonus applies to, the vindicator must deactivate and reactivate his stigmata.

-While his stigmata are bleeding, the vindicator ignores blood drain and bleed damage from any other source and can use _ [bleed](../../spell_dir/bleed#_bleed_ or _ [stabilize](../../spell_dir/stabilize#_stabilize)_ at will as a standard action.
+While his stigmata are bleeding, the vindicator ignores blood drain and bleed damage from any other source and can use _ [bleed](../../spell_dir/bleed#_bleed)_ or _ [stabilize](../../spell_dir/stabilize#_stabilize)_ at will as a standard action.

-**Faith Healing (Su** : At 3rd level, any _cure wounds_ spells a vindicator casts on himself are automatically empowered as if by the [Empower Spell](../../feats#_empower-spell) feat, except they do not use higher spell level slots or an increased casting time.
+**Faith Healing (Su)** : At 3rd level, any _cure wounds_ spells a vindicator casts on himself are automatically empowered as if by the [Empower Spell](../../feats#_empower-spell) feat, except they do not use higher spell level slots or an increased casting time.
 If the vindicator targets himself with a cure spell that affects multiple creatures, this ability only applies to himself.
 At 8th level, these healing spells are maximized rather than empowered.

 **Divine Wrath (Sp)** : At 4th level, when a vindicator confirms a critical hit, he may sacrifice a prepared 1st-level spell or available 1st-level spell slot to invoke _ [doom](../../spell_dir/doom#_doom)_ upon the target as an immediate action (using the vindicator's caster level).
 The save DC is increased by +2 if his weapon has a ×3 damage multiplier, or by +4 if it is ×4.
 The vindicator can also use this ability in response to being critically hit, even if the attack incapacitates or kills the vindicator.

-**Bloodfire (Su** : At 5th level, while a vindicator's stigmata are bleeding, his blood runs down his weapons like sacred or profane liquid energy; when he uses [Channel Smite](../../feats#_channel-smite), the damage increases by 1d6, and if the target fails its save, it is sickened and takes 1d6 points of bleed damage each round on its turn.
+**Bloodfire (Su)** : At 5th level, while a vindicator's stigmata are bleeding, his blood runs down his weapons like sacred or profane liquid energy; when he uses [Channel Smite](../../feats#_channel-smite), the damage increases by 1d6, and if the target fails its save, it is sickened and takes 1d6 points of bleed damage each round on its turn.
 The target can attempt a new save every round to end the sickened and bleed effects.

 **[Channel Smite](../../feats#_channel-smite)** : At 5th level, a vindicator gains [Channel Smite](../../feats#_channel-smite) as a bonus feat.